Dr. Friederike Redlbacher, expert in coaching with art

 We want to enthusiastically drive forward topics that are good for all of us and the company, and ultimately help society as a whole.
 Studies show that coaching also influences social developments in the medium term.
 It is important that we take personal development steps, because this has added value for everyone.

-My vision is to make coaching mainstream.
+My vision is for coaching to become mainstream.

 Thank you, Friederike, for an excellent interview.

 Symbolon AG has specialized in potential and personnel development for international companies for 25 years.
 It has developed the image-based Symbolon Method®.
-Analytical and process-oriented companies in particular benefit from this coaching, as it allows them to make greater use of the reflective relationship level.
+Analytical and process-oriented companies in particular benefit from this coaching, as it allows them to make more use of the reflective relationship level.

-AI-based Symbolon coaching can be booked 24/7: https://www.symbolon-safari-coaching.com/
+The AI-based Symbolon coaching can be booked 24/7: https: //www.symbolon-safari-coaching.com/

-Image credits:
+Picture credits:

-• Portrait F. Redlbacher the photo manufactory
+• Portrait F. Redlbacher die Fotomanufaktur

 • Safari animals (detail), 2023, Thomas Moor, Symbolon AG